Justin Cowboy Crisis Fund

 With no guaranteed salaries or injured reserve provisions in the sport of rodeo, professional athletes are often left with no place to turn when faced with serious, sidelining injuries and the accompanying financial hardship.

 Recognizing that serious injuries can be traumatic enough without the additional burden of financial worries, we formed a partnership with the Professional Rodeo Cowboys Association (PRCA) and the Women’s Professional Rodeo Association (WPRA) to establish the Justin Cowboy Crisis Fund (JCCF).

-The JCCF lends a helping hand to professional rodeo athletes and their families in the event of serious injuries resulting from professional rodeo activities.
+The JCCF lends a helping hand in the form of cost-of-living expenses to professional rodeo athletes and their families in the event of serious injuries resulting from professional rodeo activities.

-The JCCF, Justin Boots and our partners at the Justin Sportsmedicine Team® are committed to supporting today’s professional rodeo athletes.
+The JCCF, Justin Boots along with the Justin Sportsmedicine Team® are committed to supporting today’s professional rodeo athletes.